Getting an ADHD Diagnosis in the UK

 Why would someone want an ADHD diagnosis ❓

-There are different reasons why a diagnosis (either positive or negative for ADHD) may be useful to someone, though it can be a significant undertaking, so it is important first to honestly assess the personal rationale for getting a diagnosis.
-Getting a diagnosis can be helpful in terms of helping you understand yourself better and help you get the interventions and support that will benefit you.
+There are different reasons why a diagnosis (either positive or negative for ADHD) may be useful to someone.
+The diagnosis process can be a significant undertaking, so it is important first to honestly assess the personal rationale for getting a diagnosis.
+Getting a diagnosis can help you understand yourself better and access the interventions and support that will benefit you.

 Understanding your traits, as well as those associated with ADHD, can help you decide whether or not to seek a diagnosis.
 It can also prepare you to communicate effectively with your GP.
-Some good first steps might include:
+Think about taking these steps to do this before seeking a diagnosis:

-1️⃣ Explore whether you have symptoms that fit the profile of ADHD by completing Noetic’s screeners.
+1️⃣ Explore whether you have traits that fit the profile of ADHD by learning more about ADHD and completing the ASRS (an ADHD screener).

-2️⃣ Reflect on your own experiences and find examples of when you may or may not have fit the signs and symptoms of ADHD and how it might have impacted your daily life.
+2️⃣ Reflect on your own experiences and find examples of when you may or may not have fit the traits and symptoms of ADHD and how it might have impacted your daily life.

 3️⃣ If you feel comfortable, speak to people who know you (e.g. family members, friends, colleagues and teachers) to also get opinions that can help you build a picture of your symptoms